nastya12oz/nastya12oz/README.md

 </ul>

-I've lived in Turkey, Germany, and Russia, but I now reside in   the ✨ Bay Area ✨.
+I've lived in Turkey, Germany, and Russia, but I now reside in San-Francisco ✨ Bay Area ✨.

 I enjoy singing in the UC Berkeley Chorus, hiking, and attending various academic and art events in my free time.